 - Salt and freshly ground black pepper

-- 1. Melt the butter over medium heat in a sauté pan or skillet.
+- In a sauté pan or skillet over medium heat, melt the butter.
 Add the peas and heat, stirring, until just cooked through but not soft or mushy, 2 to 3 minutes.

 - Transfer the peas to a serving dish, strew the mint over the top, and season with salt and pepper to taste.
 If desired, add a little (or a lot) more butter and stir to combine.
 Serve at once.